All Episodes

 Battle for Congress suddenly looks competitive.

-Democrats'double-digit lead on the generic ballot slips to three points.
+Democrats' double-digit lead on the generic ballot slips to three points, the margin of error.

 It's not a slam dunk that the Democrats are going to just roll the sweeping victory.